PACKING - inpakken - συσκευασία

 Sailing gloves, Sailing Knife, Leatherman type tool (if you have & use them) (don’t try to take knife or Leatherman in your carry-on)

-A light rain foulie.
+A light rain foulie (aka RAIN JACKET).
 We will probably experience a few light showers.

 Cell Phones and Email: Mobile phones now work in many places.
 However, these are remote islands.
-Be sure to call your carrier first and find out about travel to St. Lucia and the Grenadines.
+Be sure to call your carrier first and find out about your international travel plans.

 Long Sleeve Shirts – Reiterating the earlier reference – an old, loose fitting white long sleeve shirt is great as a sun protector, and looks quite yachty.
 A spare will be great for a midweek rotation.